ZequnSong/Leetcode/Leetcode/059SpiralMatrixII.md

 # Spiral Matrix II

-Given a positive integer n, generate a square matrix filled with elements from 1 to n2 in spiral order.
+Given a positive integer n, generate a square matrix filled with elements from 1 to n in spiral order.

 Example: